Migrating from DHTMLX Gantt to Bryntum Gantt

 npm run start

-You should now see the migrated data from DHTMLX Gantt chart loaded into the Bryntum Gantt chart, ready to take your project management to the next level with an extremely feature-rich and highly customizable Gantt chart.
+Then after opening http://localhost:1337 URL in a browser you should see the migrated data from DHTMLX Gantt chart loaded into the Bryntum Gantt chart, ready to take your project management to the next level with an extremely feature-rich and highly customizable Gantt chart.